BASIS-Bradley/TeamJunior/README.md

 ## Data

 All the data we used were various types of graphs such as directed and weighted, undirected and unweighted, etc. We imported all our data from [SNAP Database](https://snap.stanford.edu/data/).
+The methods that we have written interepret interesting properties of graphs such as being cyclic or not, clustering using multiple methods, indegree and outdegree, and max flow.

 ## Code

 Our code is made up of various hpp files:

 #### [edge.hpp](https://github.com/BASIS-Bradley/TeamJunior/blob/master/edge.hpp)
-  * //Shariq add the functionality//
+  * Makes a single edge object that contains source, destination, and weight info with a comparator that allows for minheaps based on edge weight to be created in analyser methods

 #### [node.hpp](https://github.com/BASIS-Bradley/TeamJunior/blob/master/node.hpp)
   * Most basic object for each point in the graph containing the number of the node